 Today I will show you how to make Homemade Gingerbread Spice Blend.
 Of course this blend is perfect for making treats like gingerbread cookies, but it will also be great for flavoring a batch of granola, spicing up your herbal coffee or hot chocolate, or adding a festive kick to a smoothie!

 If this recipe is too large of a batch, no worries!
 Instead of using Tablespoons, just use the same ratios with teaspoons.
 However, once you give this Homemade Gingerbread Spice Blend a smell, you’ll want to make a big jar!

-A quick not on my favorite products used for Homemade Gingerbread Spice Blend
+A quick note on my favorite products used for Homemade Gingerbread Spice Blend

-Mountain Rose Herbs is my go-to source for all the herbs and spices I use in my kitchen.
-Their products are organic and always arrive smelling fresh and tasting flavorful.
+Wilderness Family Naturals is my go-to source for all the herbs and spices I use in my kitchen.
+Many of their products are organic and always arrive smelling fresh and tasting flavorful.

 - Place all of the above ingredients in a small jar.
 Screw on the lid and shake to mix all of the spices together.

 - Since there are no fillers or anti-caking agents used in this blend, you may have to give it a quick shake before using to loosen up the species and get rid of small clumps.